QFT on curved spacetimes: axiomatic framework and examples: Lorentzian geometry

 A causal curve is called future directed if all its tangent vectors are future directed.
 This allows to introduce the future $J_+(x)$ of a point $x$ as the set of points which can be reached from $x$ by a future directed causal curve:

-In an analogous way the past $J_-$ of a point is defined.
+In an analogous way, one defines the past $J_-$ of a point.
 The future (past) of a subset $B\subset M$ is defined by

 Note that future and past are in general not closed.
-Two subsets $O_1$ and $O_2$ in $M$ are called causally separated if they cannot be connected by a causal curve, i.e.\ if for all $x \in \overline{O_1}$, $J^{\pm}(x)$ has empty intersection with $\overline{O_2}$.
-By $O^{\perp}$ we denote the causal complement of $O$, i.e.\ the largest open set in $M$ which is causally separated from $O$.
+Two subsets $O_1$ and $O_2$ in $M$ are called spacelike separated if they cannot be connected by a causal curve, i.e.\ if for all $x \in \overline{O_1}$, $J^{\pm}(x)$ has empty intersection with $\overline{O_2}$.
+By $O^{\perp}$ we denote the causal complement of $O$, i.e.\ the largest open set in $M$ which is spacelike separated from $O$.

 Crucial for the following is the concept of global hyperbolicity.

 {\begin{df}[after \cite{BeSa}] A spacetime is called globally hyperbolic if it does not contain closed causal curves and if for any two points $x$ and $y$ the set $J_+(x)\cap J_-(y)$ is compact. \end{df}}